Contrast-Security-OSS/azure-aks-example/README.md

 1.)
 Build the container using:

-`docker build -f Dockerfile.contrast . -t netflicks:1`
+`docker build -f Dockerfile . -t netflicks:1`

 2.)
 Run the containers locally via Docker-Compose using: